Misterblue/misterblue.github.io/programming/herbal/index.md

 to own and control the sources of information.

-So, any viewer has to first and foremost be able to merge these multitude data sources.
+So, any viewer has to first and foremost be able to merge these multitude of data sources.

-Next, a 3D viewer has to adapt to many configurations.
-Head mounted 3D displays are 'hot' at the moment but people still have computer screens and then there are the mobile phones.
+Additionally, a 3D viewer has to adapt to many configurations -- head mounted 3D displays are 'hot' at the moment but people still have computer screens and then there are the mobile phones.
 Augmented reality will have glasses, tablets, and anywhere there is glass.